emacsorphanage/helm-css-scss/README.md

 #### Configure variable

 In default, Helm popup window appears horizontally.
-If you'd like to split window vertically setting this as a t not nil.
+If you'd like to split window vertically set this as a t not nil.

 `(setq helm-css-scss-split-window-vertically nil)`

-In SCSS you can specify a nest depth value in advance:
+In SCSS you can specify a nest depth value in advance.

 `(setq helm-css-scss-insert-close-comment-depth 2)`

+If it's t not nil, include selectors within commented area.

+`(defvar helm-css-scss-include-commented-selector nil`

 ### Example config